Directions & Parking

 Atlanta, GA 30303

-1. -- New South Construction, which built the GSU Sand Volleyball Complex, indicates an 80% recycling rate for the trash/debris that was generated and removed during the course of our Sand Volleyball Construction project.
+1. -- New South Construction, which built the GSU Beach Volleyball Complex, indicates an 80% recycling rate for the trash/debris that was generated and removed during the course of our Beach Volleyball Construction project.

 -- The recycled material was composed of brick, concrete, rock, re-steel, and misc. metal piping, from an old ice plant that was buried beneath the X-lot parking lot behind the GSU Sports Arena.